 Today, Cuba is just as known for its thriving tourism as it is for sugar cane and tobacco farms, as well as its state-run businesses.

-Along with this change in the Cuban Economy, has come with it a change in the types of jobs that have been available to many Cubans.
+Along with this change in the Cuban Economy, has come with it a shift in the types of jobs that have been available to many Cubans.

 From an explosion in the service industry to mainstay professions that have adapted and thrived in Cuba in the 21st century, there has never been a greater variety of roles and jobs to be found in Cuba.

 We’re going to cover some of the most common jobs that can be found in Cuba today, from the traditional roles that have stayed vital to the Cuban economy, as well as the newcomers that have cropped up since the reforms of the 1990s.

 Transport Truck Drivers

 It probably isn’t too surprising to find transport truck drivers on this list.

 After all, if any items need transporting, whether it is food, medical supplies, or other goods, they’re going to need to be moved somehow!